 The white poppies in the clouds represent the peace we all pray for.

 The poppies immediately under the wording are for each of the men from this parish whose names are on the WW1 plaque.

 The poppies at the bottom symbolise those who gave their lives during that war.

 The meaning of the flowers are white poppy for peace, red poppy for remembrance,

 hawthorn for hope, catkins for reconciliation, white clover "thinking of you",

 forget - me-not and garlic, used as an antiseptic during WW1 as an antiseptic, means strength and courage.

 Suffolk Historic Churches Ride and Stride.

-Saturday 8th September: Ride or Stride for our Heritage
+The second Saturday in September: Ride or Stride for our Heritage

 All Saints' will be open for sponsored cyclists and walkers to verify that they have visited our church on the way to visit as many others as they can.
 This country-wide event allows money raised by walkers and cyclists to be divided between the Suffolk Historic Churches Trust and a church chosen by each participant.
 Everyone taking part chooses their own route including as many, or as few, churches as they wish.